Netball

-According to the sport's international governing body, World Netball, the sport is played by more than 20 million people in more than 80 countries.
-Major domestic leagues in the sport include the Netball Superleague in Great Britain, Suncorp Super Netball in Australia and the ANZ Premiership in New Zealand.
-Four major competitions take place internationally: the quadrennial World Netball Championships, the Commonwealth Games, and the yearly Quad Series and Fast5 Series.
+According to World Netball, the sport is played by more than 20 million people in more than 80 countries.
+World Netball comprises more than 70 national teams organized into five global regions.
+Major domestic leagues in the sport include the Netball Superleague in Great Britain, Super Netball in Australia, and the ANZ Premiership in New Zealand.

-In 1995, netball became an International Olympic Committee recognised sport federation, but it has not been played at the Olympics.
+Four major competitions take place internationally: the World Netball Championships and Commonwealth Games, both quadrennial, and the Quad Series and Fast5 Series, both annual.
+In 1995, the International Netball Federation (now known as World Netball) became an International Olympic Committee recognised sport federation, but netball has not been played at the Olympics.